ilhye/PetPeeve/README.md

     ├── requirements.txt

 ## Features
-- **Climate-based pet care tips:** Allows user's to determine the action they need to take to tend with their pet needs for specific weather condition.
+- **Climate-based pet care tips:** Allows users to determine the action they need to take to tend to their pet needs for specific weather conditions.
-- **User location integration:** Detects the user's location
+- **User location integration:** Detects the user's location.
 - **Custom hash table:** Implements a custom hash table which maintains a time complexity of O(1).
 - **Responsive:** It support mobile and web devices for easy access.